 We want to write a program that fork a child and wants to both avoid waiting for it and avoid zombies.
 How to do that?
 Using the double fork technique.

-Double fork - example
+Image: A matrix Double fork - example

-'''

-$ ./double-fork

-$ 2nd child, parent pid = 1
+- \$ ./double-fork - \$ 2nd child, parent pid = 1

-'''